mikecybersec/Kape2ADX/README.md

 - ```chmod 777 processor.sh```

 ### Edit variables in the scripts & Create 'Triage' directory
-- You will need to provide the scripts with some keys variables such as; SAS URI token for Azure storage
+- You will need to provide 'watchblob.py' script with the following variables: Azure account name, Azure account key, Container name.
+You can find these by using CTRL + F "HERE" and replacing the placeholders.
 - mkdir '/opt/kapetriages/'

 ### Run the project!